 - Find a Process to Improve - This is the first step of the strategy and involves someone identifying a process that needs improvement.
 Sometimes the process may need a major improvement due to serious issues, but just as often the process already works well but still has room for improvement.

-- Clarify Current Knowledge of the Process – Once the team gathers together, all the knowledge they have about the process is presented.
+- Clarify Current Knowledge of the Process - Once the team gathers together, all the knowledge they have about the process is presented.
 Questions should be asked and answers given to clarify what each member of the team means.
-This will ensure everyone is on the same page both in regard to what the problem is and what the proposed solution will be.
+This will ensure everyone is on the same page regarding what the problem is and what the proposed solution will be.